-The management anticipate that adoption of the above FRSs, INT FRS and amendments to FRS in future periods standards will not have material impact on the financial statements of the company in the period of their initial application.
+The Company expect that the adoption of the above standards, interpretations and improvements, if applicable, will have no material impact on the financial statements in the period of initial application.

 2. SIGNIFICANT ACCOUNTING POLICIES - cont'd

 2.3.
 Functional and Presentation Currency